Find Affordable College Courses

 Education Levels of Other Science Tech Majors

-In 2020-2021, 47 master's degrees were awarded to other science tech majors.
+During the most recent year for which data is available, 56 people earned their master's degree in other science tech.
 This earns it the #268 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in other science tech at each degree level.